 Beer Fermentation: Monitoring of Process Parameters by FT-NIR and Multivariate Data Analysis – Grassi, Amigo, Lyndgaard, et al., Food Chemistry 155 (2014) 279-286

 The fermentation of beer wort was monitored for nine days using FT-NIR spectroscopy for the purpose of monitoring °Brix, pH, and biomass.
-Two different yeast strains were used at three fermentation temperatures for the data collection and all were replicated twice using two different sampling methods (directly from the supernatant and after centrifugation for fifteen minutes at 3000 g), giving a total of six different experiments.
+Two different yeast strains were used at three fermentation temperatures for the data collection and all were replicated twice using two different sampling methods (directly from the supernatant and after centrifugation for fifteen minutes at 3000 g) for a total of six different experiments.
 Samples were collected in triplicate right after yeast pitching and then every twenty-two hours for nine days.
 Standard methods were used to determine reference values for the parameters of interest.
 FT-NIR spectra were collected in transmission mode using a 1mm pathlength cuvette from 12000 cm-1 to 4000 cm-1 at 16 cm-1 spectral resolution.
 One hundred twenty-eight scans were collected and averaged for each spectrum.
 Principle Component Analysis (PCA), Partial Least Squares (PLS), and Locally Weighted Regression (LWR) were used to determine wavelength ranges of interest for following fermentation evolution and to correlate the NIR spectral data to reference values for °Brix, pH, and biomass.

 Results obtained from the different multivariate techniques confirmed the feasibility of measuring these parameters using FT-NIR spectroscopy.
 PCA results confirmed that the sampling method did not matter and that it was possible to follow fermentation evolution from a chemical point of view from the spectral data.
 PLS results showed acceptable models for °Brix, pH, and Biomass but did suggest a possible non-linear relationship between the spectra and parameters of interest.
 LWR and PLS in combination confirmed the non-linear relationship but also created robust and precise models with good correlation that worked well regardless of the sampling method.
 The results of this study prove the feasibility of measuring °Brix, pH, and Biomass using NIR spectroscopy and show the potential to use this method for process control in online industrial brewing systems.